 Flowmeter Device Installed without a Shutdown

 Insertion of the flowmeter, into the pipeline, begins by securing the meter to the valve, and opening the valve.
 A seal in the metering device keeps any water flow from escaping, while the paddle wheels are pushed past the valve, to a predetermined depth, inside the pipe.
 The meter is then held in position by three threaded rods.
 Under high pressure, the force pushing against the meter is too great to insert it to the desired depth in the pipe.
 An inserting tool (IT- #102) must be used to install and retract the meter.
 Once the meter is installed, the wires can be hooked up to a number of recording instruments and monitors.

-International Flow Technologies, Inc. Services Division has designed flowmeter installation machinery capable of installing technical sensing devices, which relay information to a monitoring station.
+The Services Division of International Flow Technologies, Inc. has designed flowmeter installation machinery capable of installing technical sensing devices, which relay information to a monitoring station.
 IFT Services Division has the capability to install most flowmeter sending devices into pressurized mains, without a shutdown.

-IFT can provide flowmeters and/or install your meters without an interruption of service.
-A number of flowmetering models are available for a wide range of pipe sizes, temperatures, pressures, and purposes.
+IFT can provide flowmeters and/or install your meters without interrupting service.
+A number of flowmeter models are available for a wide range of pipe sizes, temperatures, pressures, and purposes.

 The most common type of flowmeter generates a frequency which is proportional to the flow rate.
 An internal pre-amplifier allows the pulse signal to travel up to 2000 feet without amplification.

 Power to operate the meter is provided by the flow monitor or an external source.
 The impeller shaft, o-rings, and impeller bearings are replaceable in the field.